Written by 6:41 pm How To Guides

 Gain Control: Setting the Stage

-Gain control allows you to adjust the amplifier’s output level to match the sensitivity of your headphones and the volume of your audio source.
+Gain control enables precise adjustment of the amplifier’s output level to align with both the sensitivity of your headphones and the volume from your audio source.
 It helps prevent distortion and ensures that you can achieve your desired listening level without overdriving the amplifier.

 DAC Integration: Digital Precision